Phaips/autoliftout/liftout/model/README.md

 - extract the labels as a dataset: `$ bash label_to_dataset.sh data/path/ `
 - train the model on the new dataset `$ python3 train --data data/path/ `

-For more information please see the detailed sections below.
+For more information please see the detailed section

-## TODO
-- create base dataset - DONE
-- write dataset documentation
-- write labelling documentation
-- improve data scripts
-- fix app.py for use with new utils
-- remove unused or consolidate files (exp_summary, mpl_click)
-- fix / refactor train.py (maybe refactor dataset)
-    - add a validation set to train.py? - DONE
-- requirements.txt / environment.yml
-- write proper readme for the model section
-- convert the dataset directly from the json? maybe

 ## Labelling